 “But that being said, I’m definitely a little frustrated with how,” he continued, trailing off before finishing, “… if I don’t (receive an extension).”

-Kessler declined to answer when asked if Utah had told him it wouldn’t offer him an extension, Larsen adds.
+Kessler declined to answer when asked if Utah had told him it wouldn’t offer him an extension, Larsen writes.
 Jones reported that the Jazz did offer the 24-year-old an extension and value him highly, but the two sides weren’t close to an agreement.

 According to Larsen, Kessler and his camp are looking for a long-term contract “approaching or perhaps even eclipsing” nine figures.